vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 ### Collateral Risk / Underlying Assets Risks

-If an underlying asset (an asset that backs lvUSD i.e. OUSD or DAI, USDC, USDT) loses its peg, causing the position to be insolvent, Archimedes does not currently have a liquidation process (although the team has plans for one in the future).
-Instead, it would lock the user's position until the value is sufficient to repay the borrowed capital _(either by OUSD regaining its peg or by the position earning more yield over time)._
+If an underlying asset (i.e. OUSD/DAI/USDC/USDT) loses its peg and causes the position to be insolvent, Archimedes does not currently have a liquidation process (although the team has plans for one in the future).
+Instead, it will lock the user's position until the value is sufficient to repay the borrowed capital _(either by OUSD regaining its peg or by the position earning more yield over time)._

 ![photo_2023-03-31 11 13 37](https://user-images.githubusercontent.com/51072084/229198181-e8cc5f48-42d5-4716-9d4d-963c3f334012.jpeg)